 This status report describes California's progress over the past decade in end-of-life care, as measured against the Institute of Medicine's 2014 recommendations, and looks at the challenges that remain.

 Dying in California serves as a snapshot of the state's progress in end-of-life care, as measured against the recommendations made in the Institute of Medicine's influential 2014 report Dying in America: Improving Quality and Honoring Individual Preferences Near the End of Life.
-The report was prepared by the Coalition for Compassionate Care of California.
+Dying in California was prepared by the Coalition for Compassionate Care of California.

 Based on research and conversations with leaders in the field, as well as an online survey with experts in palliative care and advance care planning, Dying in California examines the state's progress in five areas: delivery of care, clinician-patient communication and advance care planning, professional education and development, policies and payment systems, and public education and engagement.